You and your pet

-At the Practice we offer a weight clinic, run by one of our nurses, to provide advice on suitable diets, target weights, and a timescale for losing weight.
+At the Practice we offer a weight clinic, run by our nurses, to provide advice on suitable diets, target weights and a timescale for losing weight.
 Regular weighings will encourage and support your and your pet’s efforts to slim and trim.
 The clinics are free of charge, so why not book in for a weight check.

 Teeth & Dental Surgery

 We recommend regular checks of teeth and mouth of all dogs, cats and other pets from their first visit to the surgery to old age.

 We have equipment not only for scaling and polishing of teeth but also for radiography, extractions and other forms of mouth and dental surgery.
 While dental caries is unusual in our pets, build up of tartar on the teeth is common and can lead to serious health problems.
 Some dental attention is required sooner or later in a high proportion of animals.

 Problems often begin with a build up of plaque leading to tartar, infection and bad breath.
 Gums and bone around the teeth become affected leading to loose teeth and potential severe mouth infections.

 If milk teeth fail to fall out by six months, they will need to be removed.
 We can also treat broken, infected and mal positioned teeth.
 Products are available to help care for your pet’s teeth.
 Please ask for details.